GETTING STARTED

 STEP #4

-A non-refundable Administration Fee and an one hour appointment is required to enroll and sign your contract.
+A non-refundable Registration Fee and an one hour appointment is required to enroll and sign your contract.

 STEP #5

-Students are required to provide either their own Personal Protection Equipment (PPE) or order a PPE Kit for $400 (taxes included) from Can-Weld.
-Your PPE Kit will be available the 1st day of class and must be paid in full to receive.
-In addition, C.S.A. over-the-ankle safety boots must be purchased independently and worn the 1st day of class
+Students are required to provide either their own Personal Protection Equipment (PPE) or order a PPE Package from Can-Weld.
+Your PPE Package will be available on the 1st day of class and must be paid in full to receive it.
+In addition, C.S.A. over-the-ankle safety boots must be purchased independently and worn on the 1st day of class.

 FULL-TIME STUDENTS